Programming Beyond Frontend Web

 October 10, 2024

 From all software stuff, the thing that gives more joy is building user interfaces.
 Maybe it's because I love the immediate feedback of coding something and watching it display right away.
-Maybe it's because I enjoy good design and color combinations and element composition.
-Not really sure.
+Maybe it's because I enjoy good design, color combinations, and element composition.
+Not sure.
 It's also very similar to the kind of joy I get when I build hardware.
-When I connect some cables to a microcontroller and see a LED blinking feels good.
-So maybe it's because it makes software something a bit more tangible, and I feel that I can control it. to paint pixels into a screen.
+When I connect some cables to a microcontroller and see an LED blinking feels good.
+So maybe it's because it makes software something a bit more tangible, and I feel that I can control it.

-I have been working as a web frontend for sometime now and it still feels good to write some HTML and CSS to build some ideas, but I'm currently more curious about different ways to express software as a user interface.
-Different ways
+I have been working as a web frontend for some time now and it still feels good to write some HTML and CSS to build some ideas, but I'm currently more curious about different ways to express software as a user interface.
+Different ways to paint pixels into a screen.

 Hungry for more knowledge, I jumped into the Javascript hype train and learned all the frameworks that were available at the moment, React, Vue, and Angular.
-I slowly started adopting some of those technologies in my projects and finally I got hired as an Angular developer.
+I slowly started adopting some of those technologies in my projects and finally, I got hired as an Angular developer.
 Since then, Angular has been my main source of income for the past 5 years.

 Sometimes, Angular feels like the correct tool but most of the time it just feels slow to make progress and it also feels slow to run.
 It also feels overly complicated for no reason.
-However, my curiosity didn’t die there, I kept learning other, more simple, frameworks or libraries like Svelte, Vue and Solid.js.
-I found those new technologies fun to learn at first but it becomes overwhelming pretty quick because they end up creating a very complex and obscure ecosystem that feels like black magic and nobody understands how it works under the hood.
+However, my curiosity didn’t die there, I kept learning other, more simple, frameworks or libraries like Svelte, Vue, and Solid.js.
+I found those new technologies fun to learn at first but it becomes overwhelming pretty quickly because they end up creating a very complex and obscure ecosystem that feels like black magic and nobody understands how it works under the hood.

-In my search for the next big thing that I wanted to focus my learning journey on, I stumbled upon the handmade community, specially the handmade hero video series by Casey Muratori, where he goes and creates a full video game completely from scratch.
+In my search for the next big thing that I wanted to focus my learning journey on, I stumbled upon the handmade community, especially the handmade hero video series by Casey Muratori, where he goes and creates a full video game completely from scratch.
 This different angle to developing software was refreshing for me and sparked so much curiosity and motivation.
 Another site that I found and I’m now a huge fan is the codecrafters community.
 It is just a collection of challenges to build software from scratch or recreate software for learning and enjoyment.

-I have discovered that I enjoy doing this type of lower level stuff, like creating a video game from scratch, writing code for the game engine itself or creating terminal user interfaces for tools.
+I have discovered that I enjoy doing this type of lower-level stuff, like creating a video game from scratch, writing code for the game engine itself, or creating terminal user interfaces for tools.
 The only thing that continues to be the same, is my excitement building user interfaces.
 I feel that rendering pixels on the screen, in the way that I want, and making them interactive is my real passion under the hood, no matter which medium, technology, or platform.

 I want to stop looking for external influences on what to learn next and start looking internally at what makes me happy and what sparks more curiosity in me.